The server has not detected any activity for the last 3 hours.

 ...Click for more info

-The action operates as it should.
+The action is crisp and works as it should.

 See photos for condition.